mako-framework/docs/02_routing_and_controllers/02_controllers.md

 		}
 	}

-> Note that a controller action and its after filter will **not** be executed if the before filter returns data.
+> Note that a controller action and its after action will **not** be executed if the before action returns data.

 --------------------------------------------------------